Badgerati/Fogg/README.md

 * Create a Subnet under the Virtual Network called `test-snet` for address `10.1.0.0/24`
 * Create a Network Security Group called `test-nsg`
 * Create an Availability Set called `test-as`
-* A Virtual Machine called `test-vm1` will then be deployed under the `test-snet` Subnet
+* A Virtual Machine called `test-vm1` will then be deployed under the `test-snet` Subnet with a dynamic public IP address

 To create a Foggfile of the above, stored at the root of the repo (can be else where as a `-FoggfilePath` can be supplied on cli), would look like the following: